 Our net sales in the Rest of World were \$223.6 million in fiscal 2015, a decrease of \$8.3 million, or 3.6%, from fiscal 2014.
 Foreign currency exchange rates resulted in decreased net sales of \$24.0 million as compared to the prior year.
 In Canada, we completed the acquisition of Belvedere in February 2015, which only resulted in a nominal amount of net sales in fiscal 2015 due to the timing of the acquisition.
 Canada was also negatively impacted by the disruption of business due to the voluntary nut butter recall.
 In Europe, net sales also changed due to a shift in the responsibilities for certain plant-based beverage business from the management of the Europe operating segment to the United Kingdom operating segment, which lowered Europe's net sales by approximately \$8.7 million.
-Additionally, during fiscal 2015 was \$15.2 million, a decrease of \$1.5 million, or 9.2%, from operating income of \$16.7 million in fiscal 2014.
+Additionally, during fiscal 2014, we disposed of the Grains Noirs business and a private label plant-based beverage business was discontinued.
+Operating income in the Rest of World in fiscal 2015 was \$15.2 million, a decrease of \$1.5 million, or 9.2%, from operating income of \$16.7 million in fiscal 2014.
 The decrease was primarily due to the aforementioned items.
 Operating income in local currency, excluding the impact of the plant-based beverage withdrawal, increased as demand for our products in both Canada and Europe remained strong and we continued to leverage our existing expense base.